-Software developers want to secure their products from copying; to that end they introduce dongles.
-Users want just the opposite – to make using software as simple and convenient as possible, no extra security layers or tricks, please.
+Software developers want to secure their products from copying; to that end, they introduce dongles.
+Users want just the opposite – to make using the software as simple and convenient as possible, no extra security layers or tricks, please.

 I hear both sides and there is one thing I can tell you:

 If we can’t avoid using dongles, we need to simplify working with them to the max.
 In this article, I’ll tell you how to share USB dongle over the network, what dongles are and how to duplicate a dongle.

 To share dongles you need convenient software, our solution is Donglify.
 Moreover, USB dongle sharing software can greatly extend the benefits of using the device.
 Some of the advantages that can be achieved when you share a USB dongle over a network include:

 Here is a simple guide on USB dongle sharing over network:

 And that’s all you need to do to share a USB dongle over the network.

 That’s it!
 You can clone USB dongle and use it as if it is attached to your machine directly.